Academic Catalog

 SES 452 - Senior Research (4 Credit Hours)

 Independent research arranged with a faculty advisor.
-ENVS 452 is the continuation of ENVS 451.
+SES 452 is the continuation of SES 451.